I saw several people reflecting on personal accomplishments from the previous year, so I thought I would jump on the bandwagon and do so as well 🙂.

 In January - March, I was Lighting Designer for Young Artists Initiative’s production of Annie.
-I hadn’t worked on a show since graduating college in 2016 so I was delighted to have the opportunity again.
+I hadn't worked on a show since graduating from college in 2016, so I was delighted to have the opportunity again.

 In April, some friends and I traveled to Estonia, Latvia, and Ukraine.
 The cities I visited were beautiful, and seeing the city of Pripyat, the Chernobyl Nuclear Power Plant, and Duga Radar was an incredible, heartbreaking, and one of the most unique experiences I have ever had.

 In early June, I rode in the MS150 for the second time.
 I spent the month or two before getting comfortable on my bike and training for the ride, even biking 16 miles (ca. 26 km) to and from work a couple of times.
 This year's ride was better in every way!